docker/docs/content/engine/install/troubleshoot.md

 - Specify DNS servers for Docker to use.
 - Turn off `dnsmasq`.

-  Turning off `dnsmasq` adds the IP addresses of actual DNS nameserver to `/etc/resolv.conf`, and you lose the benefits of `dnsmasq`.
+  Turning off `dnsmasq` adds the IP addresses of actual DNS nameservers to `/etc/resolv.conf`, and you lose the benefits of `dnsmasq`.

 You only need to use one of these methods.